daveculp/Adafruit-Serial-LCD-for-pyboard/README.md

 This is a simple library for interfacing an Adfruit serial LCD to a pyboard.
 The LCD can be purchased [here] (https://www.adafruit.com/product/782):

-To use, simply import the AfSerLCD module and create an AfSerLCD object.
+To use, simply import the afserLCD module and create an AfSerLCD object.
-The parameters are the UART number on the pyboard and the baud rate:
+The parameters are the UART number on the pyboard and the baud rate.
+If a baud rate is not specified the object defaults to 9600 baud.

+Example:

 ```python
 from afserlcd import *